Content and content creators seem to be everywhere these days – so who can be a content creator?

-Podcasts can cover any topic of interest, from true crime to politics, providing in-depth analysis of compiled research and discussing it at various levels of audience understanding.
+Podcasts can cover any topic of interest, from true crime to politics, providing the listeners with an in-depth analysis of compiled research and discussing it at various levels of audience understanding.

 Podcasters primarily need excellent communication skills to keep the listener engaged, have great interviews, and show their passion for the subject.